Days

 Whether or not it’s worth shipping your mattress when you move entirely depends on your circumstances.
 If you’re moving locally or are already filling a truck for a cross-country move, yes, it can be worth it.

 But in many situations, it’s more cost-effective to buy a brand-new bed.
 As demonstrated above, you can expect to pay at least $900 to ship a queen-size mattress.
-At Nolah, our queen mattresses start at $899.
-Why pay the same price (or more) to ship a mattress you’ve had for years?
+At Nolah, our mattresses start at under $1,000.
+Why pay around the same price (or more) to ship a mattress you’ve had for years?
 Transporting a mattress risks damage, whereas ordering a new mattress gives you a fresh start.

 Moving may be the perfect opportunity to invest in better sleep with a new-and-improved mattress.
-If you order a new mattress from Nolah, you’ll get free shipping, a 120-night trial, and our lifetime warranty with your purchase.
-We offer five premium mattresses, including our AirFoam™ models with unbeatable pressure relief.
+If you order a qualifying mattress from Nolah, you’ll get free shipping, a 120-night trial with a hassle-free return policy, and our lifetime warranty with your purchase.